 Out in March 2022, a book for 8 to 13 year-olds that explores trauma through the interweaving of stories and science.
 It is full of characters and makes a case for more knowledge and more kindness.
 Illustrated by Emmi Smid.
 Keep an eye out for virtual launch events, giveaways and special discounts.

-A kind of sequel to my last Unofficial Guide, equally if not more messy and rooted in real life, out in July 2019.
+A kind of sequel to my last Unofficial Guide, equally if not more messy and rooted in real life.

 A fictionalised memoir about adopting and parenting care-experienced children in the UK.

 ‘For those who already know the author through her adoption blog the brilliance of this book will come as no surprise… Sally Donovan seems to write as naturally as the rest of us breathe, with an eloquence and honesty that makes “No Matter What” totally absorbing.’

 ‘If you’ve ever wondered what it’s like to adopt, this book holds the answer: it’s hard, sometimes traumatic, and far from “normal family life”.
 It’s also special, joyful, and utterly transformative – for parents as much as children.
 Yes our families are different; this book explains in both a moving and matter-of-fact way why we are proud to be so.’

 ‘Honest, refreshing, heart-breaking, thought-provoking and inspiring – this is a valuable insight into adoption and the devastating effects of trauma.’

 Lorraine Pascale, television presenter, chef and former model, adoptee and TACT patron

 ‘This book is sheer therapy for an adopter and enlightenment for anyone who comes into contact with adoption in any way.
 A must read for parents, schools and authorities.’

 Carrie Grant Vocal Coach/TV Presenter, adoptive mother and BAAF adoption champion